dakhnod/BLEnky/README.md

 Setting the bits to `1111` disables that pin.

 ## Packet structure
-The pin bits are read and applied to pins starting from 0.
+The pin bits are read and applied to pins starting from pin 0.
 Sending just `0000` would enable pin 0 as output.
 Since only bytes can be sent, That affect can be achieved by sending `11110000`.